Redundancy Policy

 This policy sets out the Society’s approach to dealing with potential redundancies in a way that is consistent with our DOES values.

-The Society will always try to avoid the need for compulsory redundancies but recognises there may be circumstances where staffing requirements change, and compulsory redundancies cannot be avoided.
+The Society will always try to avoid the need for compulsory redundancies but recognises there may be circumstances where colleague requirements change, and compulsory redundancies cannot be avoided.

 Whenever reduction in colleague numbers may become necessary, the Society will: